 The Excellence in Local Government Awards showcase best practice in local government and recognise the skills, hard work, innovation and enthusiasm within local government that can often go unrecognised.
-The Excellence in Local Government Awards are held in conjunction with the Department of Housing, Planning and Local Government.
+The Excellence in Local Government Awards are held in conjunction with the Department of Housing, Local Government and Heritage.

-- ELG Awards 2019 Terms & Conditions for Entry
+- ELG Awards 2020 Terms and Conditions for Entry

-The categories for the 2019 awards are as follows:
+Categories for the 2020 Awards are as follows:

 This award recognises the excellent programmes by Local Authorities who take the lead on changing thinking about ageing, and how services are planned and delivered, to encourage communities in which older people live valued lives.

-Citizens are at the core of local government and it is vital that their voice is heard on decisions affecting their communities.
-This award recognises initiatives which encourage increased citizen engagement and participation of members of the local community or collaborative projects between the Local Authority and the local community.
+The public are at the core of local government and it is vital that their voice is heard on decisions affecting their communities.
+This award recognises initiatives which encourage increased engagement and participation of members of the local community or collaborative projects between the Local Authority and the local community.

 Tourism is a vital part of the Irish economy and can have wide ranging positive effects for communities and businesses.
 This award seeks to recognise best practice work by local authorities to promote and increase the tourism offerings in their local areas.

 The relationship between businesses and local authorities is very important for the local economy of an area.
-This award is presented to the project which has enhanced this relationship and delivered innovative projects to support the local economy based on the direct relationship between local government and businesses, their primary funders.
+This award is presented to the project which has enhanced this relationship and delivered innovative projects such as those that support women in the workforce, digital hubs which facilitate remote working, and other efforts to support the local economy based on the direct relationship between local government and businesses, their primary funders.

 This is a wide-ranging award which recognises innovation at any level and in any capacity within the Local Authority.
 Examples might include the introduction of new technologies, innovative methods of service delivery or projects that are unique and original in local government in Ireland.

-This category seeks to celebrate the provision of services that enhance accessibility or improve quality of life for all citizens in a Local Authority.
-This category may include disability friendly services, customer charters, signage and initiatives among others, which increase the provision of services for disabled members of the community and as such enhance the quality of services and access for a greater number of people in the area.
+This category seeks to celebrate the provision of services that enhance accessibility or improve quality of life for all people living in a Local Authority.
+This category may include disability friendly services, customer charters, signage and other initiatives which increase the provision of services for disabled members of the community and as such enhance quality of services and access for a greater number of people in the area.

 Libraries are an important resource for communities across the country and enhance the cultural landscape and recreation facilities of an area.
 This award seeks to celebrate best in class service by a library to their community and recognise innovative projects or offerings.